Stepping Up Superradiance Constraints on Axions: Black Hole Superradiance

 In Fig.~\ref{fig:f14_n4_n5}, we compare the evolution of the $n\leq 4$ and $n\leq 5$ systems for a fixed value of $\alpha$ and $f_a$, including relativistic corrections in both systems.
 Here, one can see that the inclusion of the $\left| 544 \right>$ state serves to quench the growth of the $\levthree$, and prevent the growth of the $\levfourtwo$ and $\levfourthree$ states (which were previously grown via superradiance).
 This state prevents the appearance of a bosenova, and delays and suppresses spin down.

+In Fig.~\ref{fig:evolve_5_REL}, we show the evolution of the same state as Fig.~\ref{fig:evolve} (namely, $\alpha \sim 0.33$), but including all states up to $n \leq 5$ (including relativistic corrections).
+By comparing these figures one can see that the behavior qualitatively quite different, leading to a more complex evolution for values of $f_a \lesssim 10^{16}$ GeV.

 In Figs.~\ref{fig:evolution_highmass} and ~\ref{fig:evolution_highmass2} we show the evolution of the full system in the high mass regime, specifically at $\alpha = 0.75$ and $\alpha = 0.83$.
-Here, one sees that the $\left| 544 \right>$ state is grown via the $\levthree$ state, suppressing the characteristic occupation numbers of the $m=2$ states, and therefore the $m=2$ spin down.
-At larger values of $f_a$, the suppressed $\levthree$ occupation numbers fully prevent spin down on all relevant timescales.
-For the highest mass shown, the occupation numbers of the $\levthree$ level are actually not produced via superradiance; the $\levthree$ is superradiant, but has a timescale much longer than the Salpeter timescale, and the large occupation numbers seen at high $f_a$ are instead realized via the scattering of higher order states (meaning that spin down is not arising at $m=2$, but rather at $m \geq 3$).
+Here, one sees that for values of $f_a \lesssim 10^{16}$ GeV, the $\left| 544 \right>$ state is grown via the $\levthree$ state, suppressing the characteristic occupation numbers of the $m=2$ states, and therefore the $m=2$ spin down.
+At smaller values of $f_a$, the suppressed $\levthree$ occupation numbers fully prevent spin down on all relevant timescales.
+For the highest axion mass shown (see Fig.~\ref{fig:evolution_highmass2}), the occupation numbers of the $\levthree$ level are actually not produced via superradiance; the $\levthree$ is superradiant, but has a timescale much longer than the Salpeter timescale, and the large occupation numbers seen at small $f_a$ are instead realized via the scattering of higher order states (meaning that spin down is not arising at $m=2$, but rather at $m \geq 3$).

-\subsubsection{Prospects for going beyond $n = 5$}
+\subsubsection{Prospects for Going Beyond $n = 5$}

 As mentioned above, truncating states at $n \leq 5$ prevents one from confidently inferring the evolution of spin down at $m \geq 3$ -- this is simply a consequence of the fact that one of the most efficient dissipation channels will proceed via $\left| n 33 \right> \times \left| n 33 \right> \rightarrow \left| n^\prime 6 6 \right> \times {\rm BH}$, with $n^\prime \geq 7$.
 If such states grow, they can establish equilibria with suppressed occupation numbers in a manner analogous to the $\levtwo-\levthree$ (or the $\levthree-\left|544\right>$) system.
 While this poses a challenge in understanding the evolution of $m \geq 3$, the dominant energy dissipation channels for the $m\leq 2$ states are included in the $n \leq 5$ system; as such, it is natural to ask whether this spin down at $m=2$ is stable with respect to the inclusion of the $n \geq 6$ states.